pcubillos/pyratbay/docs/tli_tutorial.rst

 .. note:: Before running the tli tutorial, download the HITRAN |H2O|
-          file as in :ref:`qexample`.
+          file as in the :ref:`qexample`.

-To create the TLI file, run from the Python interpreter:
+To create the TLI file with this :ref:`sample_tli_cfg`, run from the command line:

 .. code-block:: shell